Trade Stock Indices

 National Futures Association (NFA) - US

 The NFA regulates all US based broker companies, official website for NFA is https://www.nfa.futures.org/ where list of USA online brokers are shown.
 NFA doesn't issue licenses to other international, unlike other regulatory authorities, NFA only will license America based brokers.
-NFA just like CFTC have very overbearing regulatory rules which are not favorable to the traders themselves.
-After these 2 NFA & CFTC introduced these rules many international brokers closed their America based branches, Those that did not have US branches were forced to close and transfer the accounts of USA citizens because CFTC threatened to take to court any indices based firms that is not from America if they open trading accounts for US Citizens.
+NFA just like CFTC have very overbearing regulatory rules which aren't favorable to the traders themselves.
+When NFA and CFTC enforced stricter rules, many international brokers closed their US-based branches or were compelled to transfer accounts held by US citizens.
+This reaction followed threats of legal action from the CFTC against non-US firms opening accounts for American residents.
 This is why most brokers will not accept USA Clients.

 Commodity Futures Trading Commission (CFTC) - America